Ski Mountaineering Course - Wanaka Mountain Guides

 If the course is unable to spend the entire time in the high mountains due to weather, day or overnight trips will be carried out from Mount Cook Village or Wanaka using nearby ski fields to continue the learning.

-— Ruth, Summer Mountaineering Course
+— Rick, Ski Mountaineering Course

 Scroll to Top